 How to create a blog post using ContentStudio

-If you’re not sure what to include in your headline, enter your keyword in Content Discovery module in ContentStudio and find most shared content.
-Those are generally high popular because of the headline (and content of course!).
+If you’re unsure what to include in your headline, enter your keyword in the Content Discovery module in ContentStudio and find the most shared content.
+Those are generally highly popular because of the headline (and content, of course!).

-And check SEO score too.
+And don’t forget to check the SEO score of your blog post too.
+The higher score is, the better your article will be ranked on the SERPs.
 (One of the most excellent tools in Blog Post composer of ContentStudio)

 And if you edit content by yourself, make sure you check the article for grammar and punctuation errors.
 Sometimes, one comma mistake could change the core message of the article.
 My recommendation goes for Grammarly.
 You can find other grammar tools over here.

-Once you are done editing your blog post, click on ‘Next’ button.
+Once you are done editing your blog post and optimizing the SEO settings, and adding a cool blog post image, click on the ‘Next’ button.

 Select the relevant blog(s) you want to publish the article and the post status.
 Once you have selected those, scroll down a bit.

 By default, content rewriting options are set to none.
-Which means original content will be published upon.
+This means original content will be published.

 There are TWO options you can use to rewrite original content.
 They are…

-Currently, there is four content spinning services are integrated with ContentStudio.
+Currently, there are three content-spinning services integrated with ContentStudio.

 Each content spinning tools use different methodologies and technologies.
-However, it’s not recommended to use a content spinner for an authority blog as even though it creates copyspace-passed content, they are lack of engagement.
+However, using a content spinner for an authority blog is not recommended as even though it creates Copyspace-passed content, they lack engagement.

-If you’re building a niche blog or an event blog, then content spin might be a good option for you to create lots of articles in a short span of time.
+If you’re building a niche blog or an event blog, then content spin might be a good option for creating lots of articles in a short time.